The Newsroom serves as the official source for announcements and updates across The Rutter Organization.

 Gomez, 78, was a 1970 graduate of the University of Texas at El Paso.

-He served as both dedicated supporter and unofficial historian of Texas Western and UTEP athletics, spending decades championing the Miners and preserving their legacy, specially of its legendary 1966 NCAA championship basketball team.
+He served as both dedicated supporter and unofficial historian of Texas Western and UTEP athletics, spending decades championing the Miners and preserving their legacy, especially that of the legendary 1966 NCAA championship basketball team.

 Though he passed on Saturday, his body wasn’t discovered until two days later.